-University: P. J. Šafárik University in Košice Faculty: Faculty of Arts Course ID: KAaA/ Course name: Continuous Teaching Practice II MPPd/15 Course type, scope and the method: Course type: Practice Recommended course-load (hours): Per week: Per study period: 6t Course method: present Number of ECTS credits: 2 Recommended semester/trimester of the course: 4.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of Arts Course ID: KAaA/ MPPd/15 Course name: Continuous Teaching Practice II Course type, scope a Course type: Practic Recommended cour Per week: Per stud Course method: pre ce rse-load (hours): ly period: 6t Number of ECTS cr edits: 2 Recommended seme ster/trimester of the course: 4.
 Course level: II.
-Prerequisities: KAaA/MPPc/15 Conditions for course completion: 1.
-Compulsory participation in the introductory organizational and information seminar.
-2. Compulsory participation in observations and analysis classes in the training school.
-3. Completion of 8 hours of observation and analysis of classes with a supervising teacher.
-4. Completion of 30 separate outputs and analysis classes under the guidance of a supervising teacher.
-5. Submission of documentation on Continuous practice II.
-(Schedule of observation classes and observations of the student teacher, 8 observation records 30 lesson plans, reports on observations and teaching of the student teacher during Continuous practice II, report on Continuous practice II, Evaluation of the work of the student teacher during Continuous practice II).
-Learning outcomes: The student will be able to: plan and implement the teaching process in a continuous sequence of lessons and other forms of teaching; implement pedagogical theory into the educational process of the English language teaching; apply didactic skills acquired during the previous pedagogical practices directly in the educational environment; evaluate his/her own design of the lesson and the level of his/her own professional competencies (areas: the student, the educational process, professional development in the context of pedagogical theory and evaluation of the practicing teacher.
-Brief outline of the course: Observation and analysis of the English language lessons and individual teaching of the studen teacher during the lesson under the guidance of a supervising teacher.
-Written preparations and implementation of teaching practice in classes, active participation in extracurricular and after school-activities.
-Analysis of the course of the Continuous practice II from a didactic point of view Recommended literature: The actual textbooks used and accepted by the educational institution.
-Course language: English
+Prerequisities: KAaA A/MPPc/15 2.
+Compulsory partic3.
+Completion of 8 ho4.
+Completion of 30 teacher.5.
+Submission of doc(Schedule of observations)30 lesson plans, report ipation in the introductory organizational and information seminar. ipation in observations and analysis classes in the training school. ours of observation and analysis of classes with a supervising teacher. separate outputs and analysis classes under the guidance of a supervising umentation on Continuous practice II. ation classes and observations of the student teacher, 8 observation records, orts on observations and teaching of the student teacher during Continuous Continuous practice II, Evaluation of the work of the student teacher during of teaching; implement teaching; apply didace educational environm professional compete ble to: the teaching process in a continuous sequence of lessons and other forms ent pedagogical theory into the educational process of the English language etic skills acquired during the previous pedagogical practices directly in the nent; evaluate his/her own design of the lesson and the level of his/her own encies (areas: the student, the educational process, professional development) agogical theory and evaluation of the practicing teacher. teacher during the le implementation of te school-activities.
+Ana lysis of the English language lessons and individual teaching of the student sson under the guidance of a supervising teacher.
+Written preparations and eaching practice in classes, active participation in extracurricular and afteralysis of the course of the Continuous practice II from a didactic point of view.
+Recommended litera The actual textbooks used and accepted by the educational institution.
+Course language: English Notes: